 DAMOSA Land Inc.’s premier industrial hub Anflo Industrial Estate Corp. is targeting to get more manufacturers to invest in Davao to follow through the over P17 billion worth of capital netted by the region last year.
 DLI Head Ricardo F. Lagdameo on Wednesday said Anflo is becoming a first option for firms wanting to locate in Mindanao.
 Multinationals, including Del Monte, are choosing the economic zone in Panabo City, Davao del Norte, as their expansion site for their local operations.

-“After seeing what industrial parks in the country comprise of, we saw an opportunity to leverage our mother company Anflocor’s strength in agriculture and endeavor [to] take on the role as the industry’s innovator,” Lagdameo said in a statement.
+“After seeing what industrial parks in the country consist of, we saw an opportunity to leverage our mother company Anflocor’s strength in agriculture and endeavor [to] take on the role as the industry’s innovator,” Lagdameo said in a statement.

 According to Lagdameo, among the roster of locators operating in Anflo at present is Del Monte, one of the world’s largest agricultural firms.
 Japan-based Packwell, a global leader in the design and production of packaging paper used for famous brands, such as Godiva Chocolates and electronic cigarette IQOS, is also putting up its plant there.